Coronavirus could cause upheaval across Middle East - Red Cross

 Coronavirus outbreaks across the Middle East threaten to shatter the lives of millions of already destitute people in conflict zones, and could fuel socio-economic upheaval, the International Committee of the Red Cross (ICRC) said on Thursday.

-Curfews and lockdowns imposed as public health measures to stem the spread of the virus are already making it difficult or impossible for many to provide for their families, it said.
-The Geneva-based agency, in a statement naming Syria, Iraq, Yemen, Gaza, Lebanon, and Jordan, called for authorities in the volatile region to prepare for a "potentially devastating aftermath" and a "socio-economic earthquake".
+Curfews and lockdowns imposed as public health measures to stem spread of the virus are already making it difficult or impossible for many to provide for their families, it said.
+The Geneva-based agency called for authorities in the volatile region to prepare for a "potentially devastating aftermath" and a "socio-economic earthquake".

 "The Middle East is today facing the twin threats of potential mass virus outbreaks in conflict zones and looming socio-economic upheaval.
-Both crises could have severe humanitarian consequences," said Fabrizio Carboni, ICRC director for the Near and Middle East.
-The ICRC statement did not refer to Iran, which has the region's biggest outbreak, but a spokeswoman said it was supporting the Iranian Red Crescent society.
+Both crises could have severe humanitarian consequences," Fabrizio Carboni, ICRC director for the Near and Middle East, said in the statement.
+In an interview, he told Reuters that the aftermath of the epidemic could be worse than the disease itself, "because on top of the conflict, on top of the violence, they will have to deal with the socio-economic consequences of the pandemic.
+And it's really scary," he said at a largely empty ICRC headquarters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)